|

 may have died in the resulting explosion.
 A bomb placed near

-the rear of the craft might have explained the initial flames
+the rear of the craft might have explained the initial flare

-reported by witnesses near the tail fin as flames from the explosion
+forward of the tail fin as reported by witnesses as flames from

-gas cells, causing a more powerful second explosion that destroyed
+the hydrogen gas cells, causing a more powerful second explosion

-might have been Joseph Spah, a passenger who survived.
-On several
+Joseph Spah, a passenger who survived.
+On several occasions

-his dog in the cargo area.
-This might have given him the opportunity
+to his children.
+This might have given him the opportunity to

-to place a bomb.
-Others suspect that Erich Spehl, an introverted
+place a bomb.
+Later, others suspected that Erich Spehl, an introverted

 crewman who perished in the fire, might have been the saboteur.